 Who is this arrangement good for?

-While I’d never lend money in one these deals – plenty of other people do.
+While I’d never invest money in one these deals – plenty of other people do.
 I don’t recommend this as an investment for people I work with because I don’t like the lack of security.
 But if I needed money to pay my 17% credit card interest, I’d be the first one to sign up.

 How much interest will you pay?